Save 40% Off An Annual Plan

 PLANNING YOUR LAKE WINNIPEG TRIP

-Over the course of the last 4 years, I’ve fished Lake Winnipeg well over a dozen times.
-The vast majority of these times (including my first time) has been DIY (Do it Yourself).
+Over the course of the last 6 years, I’ve fished Lake Winnipeg well over a dozen times.
+The vast majority of these adventures (including my first time) have been complete DIY (Do it Yourself) style trips.

-The first time we tackled the lake, we had no idea what we were getting into.
-Broken augers, flat truck tires, and being stranded on the lake were a few of the hard lessons we learned our first time out.
+The first time we tackled “Big Windy”, we had no idea what we were getting into.
+Broken augers, flat truck tires, and being stranded on the lake were a few of the hard lessons learned that first time out on Lake Winnipeg ice.

 In the end, we discovered it was all about preparation.
-That’s why I’ve decided to create the ultimate Lake Winnipeg DIY guide.
+That’s why I’ve decided to create the ultimate Lake Winnipeg DIY ice fishing guide.

-Below I go through all of the details you want to know, including:
+Below I go through all of the details you need to know, including:

 • Where to Stay